Alcobaça, Portugal. Reprinted from 2018.

 Pedro and Inez were a twosome in the 1300s.
-But he was a prince and King Alfonso, his father, disapproved of their relationship.
+But he was a prince and his father, King Alfonso, disapproved of their relationship.
 Ultimately, Alfonso had Inez removed from the scene via murder.
-(History books say she was his mistress and after his wife died, they had three children together, and the King didn’t become concerned until his advisors suggested Inez and her brothers were trying to get the prince to vie for the Castilian throne.)
+(History books say she was Pedro’s mistress and after his wife died, they had three children together, and the King didn’t become concerned until his advisors suggested Inez and her brothers were trying to get the prince to vie for the Castilian throne.)

 When Alfonso died, Pedro became king.
 He had the body of Inez exhumed; he claimed they had been clandestinely married.
 (History books say that is because he wanted their children to have inheritance rights.)
 They say Pedro demanded that Inez be shown the respect due his queen and required the Court to kiss the withered remnants of her hand.
 Can you imagine the gossip?